Dr. Andrew Yockey

 Education & Experience

-I have received a PhD in Health Education from the University of Cincinnati, a Master of Science in Health Education from the University of Cincinnati, and a BS degree in Psychology from the University of Cincinnati.
+I received a PhD in Health Education from the University of Cincinnati, a Master of Science in Health Education from the University of Cincinnati, and a BS degree in Psychology from the University of Cincinnati.
 The cognate in my doctoral program was Advanced Statistical Methods, Biostatistics, and Research Design.
 Prior to joining the UNTHSC School of Public Health faculty in 2021, I was a Graduate Research Assistant for the Center for Prevention of Science and a Student III in the Department of Biostatistics and Epidemiology at Cincinnati Children’s Hospital.

 Teaching Areas & Public Health Interests:

 I have been involved in statistical analysis and design in the fields of public health, psychology and psychiatry for 10 years.
 My teaching efforts over the years have been focused on the mathematical underpinnings of inferential and Bayesian analyses, improving survey instrumentation and gauging students’ curiosity in advanced statistics such as multi-level modeling and psychometrics.
 I have taught a variety of courses such as Applied Statistics I and II, Biostatistics, and guest lectured courses in Structural Equation Modeling and Survey Research.